std4lqi/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 For more information, see [Syntax rules for IZUPRMxx](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/izuconfig_IZUPRMxx.htm).
 <!-- TODO.
 Check why this link was provided in the first place.
 Maybe we should expand the procedure to include all necessary steps that will fix the issue -->

-#### Fix z/OSMF certificate
+#### Fix the z/OSMF certificate

 Fix the invalid certificate for z/OSMF.
 <!-- TODO.
 There are two ways of fixing the issue, but I'd rather pick one (most suitable) -->
 **Follow these steps:**

 1. Obtain a valid certificate for z/OSMF and place it into the z/OSMF keyring.
-For further details see [Configure the z/OSMF Keyring and Certificate](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/izuconfig_KeyringAndCertificate.htm).
+For more information, see [Configure the z/OSMF Keyring and Certificate](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/izuconfig_KeyringAndCertificate.htm).
 2. Navigate to `$ZOWE_RUNTIME/api-mediation` and run the following command:
     ```
     scripts/apiml_cm.sh --action trust-zosmf